For many, no Hawaiian holiday is complete without a visit to Hawaii Volcanoes National Park.

 At 4,028 square miles—and growing—the Big Island earned its nickname for a reason.
 Given its vastness—it’s larger than all of the other Hawaiian Islands combined—it ought to arrive as no surprise that its landscape is diverse and complex, featuring everything from coffee farms to rainforests to lava fields to, yes, those astounding volcanoes that shaped it.

-Challenging to see in one trip—let alone in one week—Roberts Hawaii, one of the oldest tour companies in the islands, takes the stress out of mapping, planning, and driving with their Hawaii Grand Circle Island Tour.
-This 10-hour trip—give or take—covers roughly 250 miles of the Big Island’s mind-boggling turf.
+Challenging to see in one trip—let alone in one week—Polynesian Adventure takes the stress out of mapping, planning, and driving with their Hawaii Grand Circle Island Tour.
+This 12-hour trip—give or take—covers roughly 250 miles of the Big Island’s mind-boggling turf.
 With an amiable, expert driver at the wheel of your super-comfy minibus, you’ll see several of the Big Island’s greatest sights, including the lush and rugged Hamakua Coast (where you’ll also stop at Hamakua Nut Company, where Hawaii’s first macadamia nut tree was planted in 1881), Rainbow Falls State Park, and the ‘Imiloa Astronomy Center.
 You’ll also be taken to Punalu’u Black Sand Beach—where the midnight-colored sand, formed from years of volcanic activity, is frequented by seals and turtles—and Royal Kona Coffee, a farm, known as the “jewel of java,” where you’ll learn how coffee is produced and its import to local culture.

 What’s more, you’ll be given a comprehensive tour of Hawaii Volcanoes National Park, including the Volcano House, the Kilauea Iki Overloook, and Puhimau—a pit that tells the story of the crater’s collapse.
 Sound grand?
 It’s because it is.
 And throughout it all, the team at Roberts Hawaii will provide you with engrossing information about the sights—while also ensuring you’re having a heck of a good time.